 The Properties panel is the main tool for cataloging your data.
 When you select one or more thumbnails in the browser, the Properties panel is where the metadata information is displayed and where you can add further information or modify and delete existing entries.

-To customize your settings, click the small gear icon in the upper task bar and use the Edit Presets dialog box to specify which tags to display in the Properties panel; arrange the order, and finally, save your new presets under a custom name.
-You can create and save your own tag presets in the same dialog box – read Assigning tag presets for details.
+To customize your settings, click the small gear icon in the upper taskbar and use the Edit Presets dialog box to specify which tags to display in the Properties panel; arrange the order, and finally, save your new presets under a custom name.
+You can create and save your own tag presets in the same dialog box – read Assigning tag preset for details.

 Specify which tags to display